mojotron/recursion/README.md

 Solution to this problem is made:
 1. recursively with - binary_search method, and with help of mearg_sort (previously defined) method for sorting array

+## Integer multiplication algorithm

+A multiplication algorithm is an algorithm (or method) to multiply two numbers.
+Depending on the size of the numbers, different algorithms are in use.
+Learn more on [Wikipedia](https://en.wikipedia.org/wiki/Multiplication_algorithm).

+For systems that need to multiply numbers in the range of several thousand digits, such as computer algebra systems and bignum libraries, long multiplication is too slow.
+These systems may employ Karatsuba multiplication, which was discovered in 1960 (published in 1962).
+The heart of Karatsuba's method lies in the observation that two-digit multiplication can be done with only three rather than the four multiplications classically required.
+Learn more on [Wikipedia](https://en.wikipedia.org/wiki/Karatsuba_algorithm).

+Algoritham made in this project are part of [Coursera - Design and Analysis of Algorithms course](https://www.youtube.com/watch?v=u2TwK3fED8A).

+Solution to this problem is made:
+1. standard_multiplication method (4 recursion calls)
+2. karatsuba_multiplication method (3 recursion calls)

 ## Additional recursive problems

 This part contains spoilers for [Project Euler](https://projecteuler.net/) solutions so be careful!